Emergency Ultrasound

 17:00-17:15Soft Tissue Swelling and US-Guided Foreign Body Removal, Tibialis Posterior Block

-17:15-18:00Scanning
+17:15-18:00Scanning and close

 Module 3 – Basic focused cardiac POCUS for emergency physicians